Estimating coil features from an equilibrium

 evaluated on $\partial\Omega$.
 The surface current is simply orthogonal to the magnetic field everywhere and therefore introduces a discontinuity in its tangential component.
 It can be seen as a special case of [\onlinecite{merkel1986integral}].

 That the above current reproduces $\mathbf{B}$ follows directly from the vanishing of the exterior field.
 Applying Biot–Savart and writing $\mathbf{B}=-\nabla\Phi_0$ in $\Omega$, one obtains

-which vanishes identically since $\mathbf{B}\cdot\hat{\mathbf{n}}=0$ on a flux surface.
-The tangential discontinuity thus enforces $\mathbf{B}$ throughout $\Omega$.
+which vanishes identically since $\mathbf{B}\cdot\hat{\mathbf{n}}=0$ on a flux surface. {Here $\rho=|\mathbf{r}-\mathbf{r}'|$ and the primed quantities denote integration or derivatives with respect to $\mathbf{r}'$.} The tangential discontinuity thus enforces $\mathbf{B}$ throughout $\Omega$.
 It is therefore imperative that $S$ be a flux surface, since the problem in which $S$ and $\partial\Omega$ deviate in a non-trivial way cannot be treated so straightforwardly.
 We shall later see with a practical example what such deviations look like in practice.

 In this construction, then, the current potential is precisely the restriction of the vacuum scalar potential to the boundary, $\Phi = \Phi_0|_{\partial\Omega}$ (up to a constant), and is unique.
 In fact, this is just a scaled version of the Boozer toroidal $\varphi$ angle.
-If we then interpret this current density, as it is customary, as the limit of a set of filamentary coils (see an example in Figure~\ref{fig:placeholder}), then the coils must be modular; \textit{i.e.}, they close poloidally.
+If we then interpret this current density, as it is customary, as the limit of a set of filamentary coils (see an example in Figure~\ref{fig:placeholder}), then the coils must be modular; \textit{i.e.}, they close poloidally. { This makes these coils regularised in a sense, given that contours of $\varphi$ always satisfy $\mathbf{B}\cdot\nabla\varphi\neq 0$, preventing them from turning around and other pathological behaviour.}